betaflight/betaflight.com/docs/wiki/archive/Magnetometer-v4-6.md

 We need to know the 'north' direction of the Earth's magnetic field, approximately, at our location, so that we can point the nose of the quad kind of directly into that magnetic field vector when we go looking at the data returned by our Mag.

 First, get your phone out, open it's Compass app, and mark a line on the bench or ground or whatever that points due North/South.
 Then draw a second line that takes into account the magnetic Declination for your location.
-In my case, some 13 degrees east of true North.
+In my case, some 13 degrees east of the geographic North.
 That declination-adjusted line is the direction that Magnetic North will be in.

 Second, look up your local Inclination value.
 If you're in the Northern Hemisphere, you'll be pointing the nose of the quad downwards at that angle into the ground, along the North/South magnetic line, when testing the X axis of your sensor.
 If you're in the Southern Hemisphere, you'll be pointing at that angle up into the sky.